mugenzi93/My_Titanic/README.md

 ```

 Next, I will optimize a randomForest and Gradient Boosting models with
-`survived` as the response variable against all predictors.
+`survival` as the response variable against all predictors.

 ### Random Forest Model